 Somatic experience

 Hey, there, welcome.
 I am so excited that you stopped by.
-I love The Classical Pilates Method and want to share everything I have learned so far and inspire you to continue your practice.
-Every week I share an article and a free video for your practice.
+I love The Classical Pilates Method and want to share everything I have learned so far and inspire your practice.
+Every week I share an article and a free video.
 Sign up and receive free Level 2 Mat Pilates Sequence

 Somatic(bodily) experience is sensing that you can move deeper parts of your body and probably some organs during your exercise.
 This is the key to mastering complex movements in Pilates, so you can later use them mechanically to enhance your strength and endurance.
 Take, for example, riding a bike.
 Learning how to ride takes incredible focus and mental engagement to lead your muscles through small incremental distances to ride a bike without falling.